omerbsezer/Fast-Kubernetes/README.md

     effect: "NoSchedule"
 ```
 ### Deamon Set <a name="daemon-set"></a>
 - It provides to run pods on EACH nodes.
-It can be configured to run only specific nodes
+It can be configured to run only specific nodes.
+- For example, you can run log application that runs on each node in the cluster and app sends these logs to the main log server.
+Manual configuration of each nodes could be headache in this sceneario, so using deamon sets would be beneficial to save time and effort.
+- If the new nodes are added on the cluster and running deamon sets on the cluster at that time period, default pods which are defined on deamon sets also run on the new nodes without any action.

 ### Persistent Volume and Persistent Volume Claim <a name="pvc"></a>

 ### Storage Class <a name="storageclass"></a>